| Additional Resources |

 Maintains Blood Flow through the Wrist

-- Conventional horizontal mice cause your forearm to twist away from its natural position, which can reduce blood flow, contort muscles into awkward positions and increase the rate of fatigue.
+- Conventional horizontal mice cause the forearm to twist away from its natural position, which can reduce blood flow, contort muscles into awkward positions and increase the rate of fatigue.
 For many, this can result in discomfort and pain while mousing.
+The Evoluent VerticalMouse lets the hand and forearm maintain an almost vertical alignment that eliminates the unnatural twisting and associated issues.

 Eliminates Forearm Pronation